Orbital Architectures of Kepler Multis From Dynamical Instabilities: Numerical Setup

 It is usually computationally impractical to continue $N$-body integration till the physical age of a typical system, neither can $N>2$ systems be proven stable.
 Traditionally, the adopted stopping time in $N$-body simulations are somewhat ad hoc and guided by practical considerations.
 Any dynamically active system becomes more and more stable through repeated dynamical encounters by decreasing $\Np$ or by increasing $K$ or both.
 Hence, the integration is usually stopped after some predefined number of orbits when scattering encounters become sufficiently rare.
 The challenge is that since the dynamically active system, over time moves towards increased stability and the stability timescale increases exponentially with increasing $K$, it is not clear what can be considered as sufficiently rare.

 We adopt a more sophisticated and physically meaningful approach to determine the integration stopping time.
+This is above and beyond the usually adopted criteria of `sufficiently' rare subsequent interactions (see \autoref{appendix:stopping} for more details).
 Since our testing hypothesis is that exoplanet systems formed more dynamically packed and we observe them after long dynamical sculpting, we want to bring our model population to a similar dynamical state as \kepler's multis.
-Since for any system, dynamical stability is determined by $K$, the observed $K$ distribution should represent the present-day dynamical state of the observed population.
-However, the observed $K$ distribution is not intrinsic and subject to geometric transit probability and pipeline detection efficiency.
+Since for any system, dynamical stability is determined by $K$, the observed $K$ distribution should represent the present-day dynamical state of the observed population.\footnote{Paying attention to the dynamical state of collisional $N$-body systems and {\em not} their physical ages when dynamical properties are of interest, is quite common in star cluster studies.
+The relavant timescale there is the two-body relaxation time \citep{HeggieHut2003}.
+In case of multi-planet systems, the equivalent timescale is the timescale for instability.} However, the observed $K$ distribution is not intrinsic and subject to geometric transit probability and pipeline detection efficiency.
 Hence, we must compare the synthetic $K$ distribution after taking into account these observational biases.
 We achieve this in the following way.

 We simulate all ensembles to at least $10^{8}\Pone$ and examine the model-detected $K$ distribution.
 If the model-detected $K$ distribution peaks at a higher value than the observed, the ensemble is too dynamically evolved compared to the observed population.
 If so, we look back in time to find a snapshot where these two distributions are statistically identical.
 Similarly, if the model-detected $K$ distribution peaks at a lower value, the ensemble has not yet reached the dynamical state of the observed population.
 We integrate these ensembles further until agreement is achieved or we reach our hard stop at $10^9\Pone$ (to limit computational cost).
 The time taken to achieve the desired population-level dynamical state $t_{\rm{stop}}$ depends on the distributions of initial orbital properties of the ensemble (\autoref{tab:initial_props}).
 Only ensemble \texttt{n6-e040-i024}, with low initial $\Npi$ does not quite reach the observed dynamical state at $10^9\Pone$.